Table Of Contents

 Managing containerized applications or microservices can be difficult.
-It is even more demanding and error-prone if you do it manually.
+It is even more demanding and prone to error if you do it manually.
 So, what’s the alternative?

 Container orchestration.

-Container orchestration is an automation technology that helps engineers coordinate when containers start and stop, schedule and execute tasks, manage failovers, and perform recovery processes.
+Container orchestration is an automation technology that enables engineers to coordinate when containers start and stop, schedule and execute tasks, manage failovers, and perform recovery processes.
 The technology helps automate these tasks throughout a container’s lifecycle.

-You can find out more about container orchestration in our guide here.
-In this guide, we’ll explore what role container orchestration tools play and some of the best tools available right now.
+You can get started with container orchestration using our introductory guide here.
+In this guide, we’ll explore the role container orchestration tools play and some of the best options in the market today.

 A robust container orchestration tool helps manage containers and microservices at scale.
-As a result, you can deploy containers across a cluster, scale them, and maintain their health over time.
+As a result, you can deploy containers across a cluster, scale them as needed, and maintain their health over time.

 You define an app’s configuration with either a YAML or JSON file.
 This file instructs the configuration management tool on how to locate container images, set up a network, and where to store logs.